 A hauntingly beautiful region, Yorkshire is known for its wide-open spaces and dramatic landscapes.
-The hills of the North York Moors and the Yorkshire Dales glow pink with heather in summer, turning to black in winter.
-Rugged fishing villages like Robin Hood's Bay cling to the edges of cliffs in one of England's last remaining wildernesses.
-Historic buildings line the narrow streets of towns like York, Whitby, and Harrogate, while ancient cathedrals, abbeys, and castles provide majestic backdrops to day-to-day life.
+The hills of the North York Moors and the Yorkshire Dales glow pink and purple with heather in summer, turning to black in winter.
+Rugged fishing villages like Robin Hood's Bay cling to the edges of cliffs in one of England's most unspoiled areas.
+Period architecture abounds in York, with its narrow medieval streets, or historic spa towns like Harrogate, while ancient cathedrals, abbeys, and castles provide majestic backdrops to day-to-day life in the area.

 Some of the region's biggest attractions are the result of human endeavor: York's towering Gothic cathedral, created by unknown master craftsmen; Castle Howard, Vanbrugh and Hawksmoor’s Baroque masterpiece near York; and the Georgian parsonage (now a museum), in the small hilltop village of Haworth, where the Brontë sisters changed literature.

 The Yorkshire landscape, however, is just as compelling.
 The most rugged terrain is the North York Moors, a large windswept moorland (crossed by cultivated valleys), where flocks of Scottish Blackface or Swaledale sheep graze freely.
 The landscape that inspired the Brontë sisters is found in the West Yorkshire Pennines, with their moors and rocky crags punctuated by gray stone villages.
 Farther to the north are the lush, green uplands and valleys known as the Yorkshire Dales, where the high rainfall produces swift rivers and sparkling streams.
 These are wonderfully peaceful places, except in summer, when hundreds of hikers (or "ramblers," as they're known in England) appear over the hills, injecting life into the local economy.